-The hospitality industry in Napa Valley is growing along with its visitors and local services.
-Globally, the hospitality industry is the world's largest employer.
-The skills we teach in this program are life and business skills you can take anywhere you like.
+The hospitality and culinary industries within the Napa Valley are continuously growing, with both its visitors and locally based business.
+Globally as well, these sectors are the world's largest employers.
+The training taught throughout our classes, are professional based, lifelong enriching endeavors, that can be cross-utilized in a multitude of employment opportunities.
 If you are just entering the job force or changing careers, you will have a significant head start in NVC's Hospitality, Culinary & Tourism Management Program.

-The hospitality and culinary courses provide a solid base of world-class customer service training, supervisory skills and industry-specific topics.
+The hospitality and culinary courses provide a solid base of worldclass customer service training, supervisory skills and industry-specific topics.
 The classes are tailored to meet the needs of enrolled students while teaching the latest trends in the hospitality industry.
-Many of the classes are available in an 8-week online format.